juliancabaleiro/pyvisa-examples/examples/HP_3245-Generator/README.md

 ## ArbitraryWave_HP3245A.py

-This example show you how to generate a **Arbitrary Waveform** in this case a double exponential like LI-FULL (Standard Lightning Waveform), belloe you can see the acquisiion with the oscilloscope.
+This example show you how to generate a **Arbitrary Waveform** in this case a double exponential like LI-FULL (Standard Lightning Waveform), below you can see the acquisition with the oscilloscope.

 ![Alt-Text](https://github.com/juliancabaleiro/pyvisa-examples/blob/main/doc/images/arb-hp3245-Wfm.png)